Free IEP Goal Bank With 175+ Goals and Printable Tracking Sheets

 • [STUDENT] will create a daily visual schedule (or checklist or to-do list) and complete it.

-• By the end of the IEP, [STUDENT] will demonstrate the ability to follow multiple-step directions (two or three steps) with minimal (1 or 2) adult prompts.
+• By the end of the IEP, [STUDENT] will demonstrate the ability to follow multiple-step directions (two or three steps) with minimal (one or two) adult prompts.

 • By the end of the IEP, [STUDENT] will refer to their checklist for task completion to finish assigned work.